BlogVida práctica en Colombia

 1. Regularization: which option applies to you today?

-If you already have valid PPT
+If you already have a valid PPT

-Good news: your PPT works until May 30, 2031.
-It is valid as an identity document for almost everything a Colombian does with their ID: open an account, sign contracts, register with health insurance, register with the RUT, work formally.
-You don't have to renew it every year, you don't have to pay anything to keep it.
+Good news: your PPT is valid until May 30, 2031It is valid as an identity document for almost everything a Colombian does with their national ID: opening a bank account, signing contracts, enrolling in an EPS, registering for the RUT, or working formally.
+You don't have to renew it every year, and you don't have to pay anything to maintain it.

-• For Venezuelans who entered before December 4, 2024 and never obtained the PPT.
+• For Venezuelans who entered before December 4, 2024, and never obtained the PPT.

 • Cost: USD 37.